Closing Costs in Alberta

 - Home/Fire Insurance – $700 – $2,000

-It’s hard to determine how much these things will cost until you get serious about buying your home.
-At that point, a good builder will be able to give you some examples of comparable homes, and once you have started to hammer out the details, you’ll be able to get a more accurate estimate of the closing costs.
+It’s hard to determine how much your closing costs will actually be until you get serious about buying your home.
+At that point, a good builder will be able to give you some examples of comparable homes, and once you have started to hammer out the details, you’ll be able to get a more accurate estimate of the closing costs when buying a house in Alberta.

 Some builders offer incentives that include a reduction in closing costs.
-For example, Sterling Homes covers your legal fees if you use their lawyer.
+For example, Sterling Homes covers your legal fees if you use their lawyer bringing your closing costs down significantly.

 Property taxes are handled a bit differently and how they are handled depends on the time of year and whether or not the annual invoice has been paid by the Builder yet.